GoogleCloudPlatform/tensorflow-sketch-rnn-example/README.md

 ```

 You have to wait around 60secs for the application to finish loading
- the pretrained model graph.
+ the pre-trained model graph.
 After that, you can access the instance's
  static IP address using a web browser.
 You draw a sample picture
  on the white canvas, and when you submit it, three children (emulated by
  a machine learning model) try to imitate your sample.